 What was amazing about Tom Petty’s career was how consistent it was, from the stability of the Heartbreakers’ lineup to his ability to continue to hit the top of the charts; his 2014 release Hypnotic Eye debuted at No. 1, the first Heartbreakers album to reach that position.

 I will be the first to confess that I don’t know all of Petty’s albums.
-But as I continue to listen to his back catalogue, my respect for the man grows, and my heart breaks a little more knowing we have lost him and his music.
+But as I continue to listen to his back catalog, my respect for the man grows, and my heart breaks a little more knowing we have lost him and his music.
 Rest in peace.

-I leave you with a moving tribute to Petty – a Spotify playlist by fellow musician Brandon Schott that outlines some of the best music Petty ever wrote.
+I leave you with a moving tribute to Tom Petty – a Spotify playlist by fellow musician Brandon Schott that outlines some of the best music Petty ever wrote.